EnoxSoftware/HoloLensWithOpenCVForUnityExample/README.md

     * Set the scripting backend of the plugin inspector to "Any Script Backend".
 (IL2CPP support)
 1. Import the Microsoft.MixedReality.Toolkit.Unity.Foundation.2.2.0.unitypackage.
     * Setup the MRTKv2.
 (Mixed Reality ToolKit > Utilities > Configure Unity Project)
+    * Do not enable the "Enable MSBuild for Unity" option in the "MRTK Project Configurator > Modify Configurations" tab.
 1. Import the HoloLensWithOpenCVForUnityExample.unitypackage.
 1. Add the "Assets/HoloLensWithOpenCVForUnityExample/*.unity" files to the "Scenes In Build" list in the "Build Settings" window.
 1. Setup a performance environment suitable for Holorens.
 (See [https://docs.microsoft.com/en-us/windows/mixed-reality/develop/unity/recommended-settings-for-unity](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/unity/recommended-settings-for-unity))
+    * Enable "WebCam" Capabilties in Publishing settings tab.
 1. Build and Deploy to HoloLens.
 (See [https://developer.microsoft.com/en-us/windows/holographic/holograms_100](https://developer.microsoft.com/en-us/windows/holographic/holograms_100))
     *  (Print the AR marker "CanonicalMarker-d10-i1-sp500-bb1.pdf" and "ChArUcoBoard-mx5-my7-d10-os1000-bb1.pdf" on an A4 size paper)